MicrosoftDocs/azure-video-indexer/azure-video-indexer/indexing-configuration-guide.md

 - Streaming quality: single bitrate

-### Video source language
+## Video source language

 If you're aware of the language spoken in the video, select the language from the video source language list.
 If you're unsure of the language of the video, choose **Auto-detect single language**.
 When uploading and indexing your video, Azure AI Video Indexer will use language identification (LID) to detect the videos language and generate transcription and insights with the detected language.

-If the video may contain multiple languages and you aren't sure which ones, select **Auto-detect multi-language**.
+If the video contains multiple languages and you aren't sure which ones, select **Auto-detect multi-language**.
 In this case, multi-language (MLID) detection will be applied when uploading and indexing your video.

 While auto-detect is a great option when the language in your videos varies, there are two points to consider when using LID or MLID: